pierreozoux/indiehosters/doc/deploying-a-server.md

 * If you have used this name before, run `./deploy/forget-server-fingerprint.sh k3`
 * Ssh into your server, and run `ssh-keygen -t rsa`  (use all the default settings, empty passphrase)
 * Set up a backups server at an independent location (at least a different data center, but preferably also a different IaaS provider, the bu25 plan of https://securedragon.net/ is a good option at 3 dollars per month).
-* Set up a git server by following http://www.git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server (no need to set up any repos like 'project.git' yet).
+* On the backup server, set up a git server by following http://www.git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server (no need to set up any repos like 'project.git' yet).
 Let's call the backup server 'bu25' (add this to /etc/hosts on k3).
-* add the ssh key from k3 to the authorized_keys for the git user (not the root user) on bu25.
+* Add the ssh key from k3 to the authorized_keys for the git user (not the root user) on bu25.
 * Find a friend who is willing to host independent secondary backups.
 This is the person your users will contact if you get hit by a bus.
-* When hosting a secondary backup for someone else, you want to give them an ssh user with shell access.
-Make sure it's a different user from the one to which you do your own backups, of course.
+* When hosting secondary backups for other people, make sure you set up one git server for each friend.
+Test that the user you created cannot use sudo and cannot damage any data outside its own home directory.
 * Let's say your account on the friend's git server is called 'you@secondary'.
 Make sure it is also reachable by ssh from your server.
 * From your laptop, and from the root folder of this repository, run `sh ./deploy/deploy.sh k3 git@bu25 you@secondary master root`
 * The rest should be automatic!